ChumaSuey/QTTC/README.md

 As of version V2.5 what has been implemented is that the Clear button cleans both input and output.

-The Copy into Trigger_textstory and Copy into Trigger_relay will just print text with the translated variable inside, so it's copied
+The Copy into Trigger_textstory and Copy into Trigger_relay will just print text with the translated variable inside, so it's copied into the clipboard with the intention to be copied to Trenchbroom (it works)

 ## Credits and Special thanks.